 Laughter has been heard coming from the second floor.

-Employees have experienced seeing fleeting apparitions of entities out of the corner of the eye.
+Employees have seen fleeting apparitions of entities out of the corners of their eyes.

 When the upstairs area was used as a jazz club, the coffee pot in the preparation area was known to throw itself against the wall.

 The scar-faced apparition of a rough privateer, apparently a bit of a party animal in life known as Captain Flint by the living, has made himself at home on the second floor and in the basement.

 Flint’s apparition has been seen upstairs in the rooms, and roaming around the basement area, near the walled-off tunnel.

 A strong unseen presence has been felt on the stairs between the first and second floors.

 A surly male apparition, dressed like an 18th or early 19th-century seaman, has been seen.

 This bullying presence has walked through the kitchen and given menacing glares to the cook before strolling out.